bytrangle/my-website/content/insight/all-about-css-float/index.md

 ---
 title: All about CSS float property
 date: "2020-01-20"
+featuredImage: "paper-boat.jpg"
 category: "web design"
+description: "Even with the rise of flex box and grid, the CSS float property is not going away anytime soon if used correctly.
+Learn how to make the best of it to create stunning layout."
 ---

 Why am I even writing about `float` property in 2020 when there are newer, cooler techniques for laying out web pages?